 I love the unique way the author addresses modern Chinese stereotypes.
 Many of these are everyday racism, such as a white teacher introducing San-Franciscan Jin Wang as “coming all the way from China” or schoolyard bullying with racial epithets.
 Others, such as the character of Chin-Kee, hit the reader over the head with it.
 Reading the Chin-Kee sections was just painful, which brings me to…

 I currently live and teach in Suzhou, China.
 I ride the city bus for about 30 minutes to school every morning and afternoon.
-When I read the Danny sections on the city bus, I covered my pages so none of the Chinese people sitting near me would see the illustrations of Chin-Kee.
+When I read the Danny sections on the city bus, I let my long hair dangle over the pages so none of the Chinese people sitting near me would see the illustrations of Chin-Kee.
 I don’t want anyone to think I agree with that.

-STATUS IN MY LIBRARY: We have 5 copies, and they get lots of checkout.
+We have 5 copies of American Born Chinese, and they get lots of checkout.
 Interestingly, though my school is in China and many of our students are Chinese, no student or parent has ever mentioned Chin-Kee’s character to me.
 This book gets a ton of checkout, so I am surprised no one has ever mentioned it.

 - Overall: 4/5

 - Appeal to teens: 4/5

 - Appropriate length to tell the story: 5/5

 - Language: mild; hell, racial epithets (Chink, Gook)